fortinet-fortisoar/solution-pack-data-leakage-threat-response/README.md

 4. Playbook Collection(s)

     - 02 - Use Case - Data Leakage Threat Response (3):
-        Following is a list of playbooks under "02 - Use Case - Data Leakage Threat Response"

     |**Playbook Name**|**Description**|
     | :- | :- |